Tropic Thunder: ControversyTropic Thunder was criticized by the disability advocacy community. The website for Simple Jack was withdrawn on August 4 amid several groups' concerns over its portrayal of intellectual disability. A spokesman for DreamWorks said, "We heard their concerns, and we understand that taken out of context, the site appeared to be insensitive to people with disabilities." A coalition of more than 20 disability advocacy groups, including the Special Olympics and the Arc of the United States, objected to the film's repeated use of the word "retard". DreamWorks offered to screen the film for the groups on August 8 to determine if it still offended them. The screening was postponed to the same day of the premiere on August 11. After representatives for the groups attended the private screening and were still offended by its content, the groups picketed outside the film's premiere. Timothy Shriver, the chairman of the Special Olympics, stated, "This population struggles too much with the basics to have to struggle against Hollywood. We're sending a message that this hate speech is no longer acceptable."

-Another aspect that drew warning before the release of the movie and criticism afterwards was Robert Downey Jr. playing a white Australian actor who dons brownface/blackface as part of his method acting the role of an African-American man.
+Another aspect that drew warning before the release of the movie and criticism afterwards was Downey Jr. playing a white Australian actor who dons blackface as part of his method acting the role of an African-American man.
 He responded by pointing out that this was a case of donning blackface in order to point out how wrong it is.
-Others have pointed out that the wrongness of blackface is addressed within the movie itself by an actual African-American, and that the climax of movie pins on Downey Jr.'s shedding of his method acting; in this way, the movie mocks—rather than embraces—both blackface and the extreme and ridiculous things method actors sometimes do for their roles.
+Others have pointed out that the wrongness of blackface is addressed within the movie itself by an actual African American, and that the climax of the movie pins on Downey Jr.'s shedding of his method acting.
+In this way, the movie mocks—rather than embraces—both blackface and the extreme and ridiculous things method actors sometimes do for their roles.

-Some have alleged that the film's characterization—and the non-Jewish Tom Cruise's portrayal—of the Jewish character Les Grossman is anti-Semitic.
+Some have alleged that the film's characterization—and the non-Jewish Tom Cruise's portrayal—of the Jewish character Les Grossman is antisemitic.
 In addition to his Jewish name, the character of Grossman also references the Jewish holiday of Purim.
-Critics have also referred to this performance as "Jewface" as early as 2008 (years before Sarah Silverman raised awareness of the term), calling it "vulgar" and "exploitation"; others, however, including the St. Louis Jewish Light, which referenced Tropic Thunder in particular, noted that Jewface was a "riff on the practice of blackface and is nowhere near its equivalent."
-It is worth noting that Stiller, the movie's director, is himself Jewish.
-Reportedly, Tom Cruise was largely responsible for the final form Les Grossman took, including using him as an additional villain, the hairiness of the character, and the "fat hands".
+Critics have also referred to this performance as "Jewface" as early as 2008, calling it "vulgar" and "exploitation"; others, however, including the St. Louis Jewish Light, which referenced Tropic Thunder in particular, noted that Jewface was a "riff on the practice of blackface and is nowhere near its equivalent."
+Cruise was largely responsible for the final form Grossman took, including using him as an additional villain, the hairiness of the character, and the "fat hands".

-On February 21, 2023, Ben Stiller defended Tropic Thunder on his Twitter account by stating he had "no apologies" and that he is "proud of it and the work everyone did on it."
-Stiller's defense was a response to a fan of the film who suggested that the former cease apologizing for making the film in light of the pervasive cancel culture which rose during the late 2010s and early 2020s.
+In February 2023, Stiller defended Tropic Thunder on his Twitter account by stating that he had "no apologies" and that he is "proud of it and the work everyone did on it."
+Stiller's defense was a response to a fan of the film who suggested that the former cease apologizing for making the film in light of "cancel culture".